 Around 6:00, as it grew light, the Royal Canadian Air Force sent out a plane to search for survivors (How, p.
 98); sadly, the plane and ship seem to have had trouble communicating (How, p.
 100).
 Another plane, and four navy ships, joined them later (How, p.
 106).
 But most of the rescues were done by the Grandmere, which picked up its first survivors around 6:30 (How, p.
 99).
 At about the same time, small craft started to set out from Port aux Basques despite the worsening seas (How, p.
 101).
 The town prepared a makeshift hospital for the survivors that were expected shortly (How, p.
 103) -- although the Navy, being the Navy, ordered the Grandmere to make for Sydney rather than nearby Port aux Basques.
 (Given that Port aux Basques didn't have electricity or running water at that time -- Greenfield, p.
 191 -- that may have been for the best.)
 The authorities also try to keep the whole thing quiet -- but it seems that everyone knew (How, p.
 110-111).
 It could hardly be kept secret at Port aux Basques, since bodies start to arrive there on the following evening (How, pp. 113-115).

 There is some uncertainty as to how many were aboard; Galgay/McCathy, p.
-63, says 237, but most of the other writers give totals that add up to 240 (plus or minus one).
+63, says 237, and Andrieux claims 238, but most of the other writers give totals that add up to 240 (plus or minus one).

-The total losses are listed as 136 by How; Galgay/McCarthy, p.
+The total losses are listed as 136 by How; Bruce, p.
+55, Galgay/McCarthy, p.
 66, Greenfield, p.
-182, and Ryan/Drake, p.
+182, Andrieux, p.
+121, and Ryan/Drake, p.
 43, say 137 were lost.
 There were 103 or 104 survivors (How, p.
 107; the discrepancy in the number of survivors is unexplained; Galgay/McCarthy, p.
-66, says that the Grandmere rescued 103 but that two died after rescue, which again shows how confused the records were).
+66, says that the Grandmere rescued 103 but that two died after rescue, which again shows how confused the records were; Bruce, p.
+55, simply says that there were 101 survivors).
 The casualty rate among women was higher than among men; only eight of 26 survived, and most of them needed hospitalization (How, p.
 107).
 Only one of eleven children survived (How, p.
 110).
-Just 15 of the Caribou's crew of 46 survived; the captain and his three senior officers were all dead (How, p.
+Just 15 of the Caribou's crew of 46 survived; the captain and his three senior officers were all dead (Bruce, p.
+55; How, p.
 109).
 It is said to be the worst single loss Newfoundland would suffer in the entire war.
 The port of Channel suffered the highest losses -- 16 men and one woman (Greenfield, p.
 182).
 Given that the area was reported to have only about two thousand people (Greenfield, p.
-191), meaning that it lost about 1% of its population!
-Supposedly there were 21 widows and 51 orphans in the area (Galgay/McCarthy, p.
+191), that means that it lost about 1% of its population!
+Supposedly there were 21 widows and 51 orphans in the area (Bruce, p.
+55; Galgay/McCarthy, p.
 66).

 Greenfield, pp. 242-247, has a list of all people killed in the Battle of the St. Lawrence, including on pp. 244-246 a list of those lost on the Caribou.
 Deaths on the Caribou represented almost exactly half the losses on all ships in 1942, and almost all the true non-combatants.